Laser Dentistry

 This method generally requires less time than traditional techniques and results in reduced anxiety and discomfort.
 However, one potential drawback of laser dentistry is that it may be more costly.

-If you have any questions or concerns regarding laser dentistry, feel free to discuss them with your dentist.
+If you have any questions or concerns regarding laser dentistry, feel free to discuss them with the staff at Cedar House Family Dentistry.

 Back